mountaincharlie/project-one-rock-climbing/README.md

 * Using Rita Łyczwek's guide for creating a <a href = "https://www.flynerd.pl/2018/06/jak-napisac-dobre-readme-projektu-na-githubie.html">Table of Contents</a> section in this README file.
 * Using Abbey Fitzgerald's article on <a href = "https://getflywheel.com/layout/create-sticky-website-header-how-to/">How to create a sticky website header</a> to find out that I could adjust the body of the page with the CSS property padding-top with a value equal to the height of the fixed header, instead of using a div element as a 'buffer' to stop the fixed header covering content.
 * Using and editing (to only keep the attributes i wanted, and explaining in the code why I kept the ones I did) the embedded code from YouTube's <a href = "https://youtu.be/QUqRIUKBFTk">How will the Olympics change sport climbing?</a> video so that the views from my site would contribute to the YouTube views for the video.

+Research on Accessability:
+* Using Web Accessibility Education's video <a href = "https://www.youtube.com/watch?v=38JDscMbB4I">What Are ARIA Attributes?</a> to learn about how the aria-labels and aria-labelledby can help accessability and when/how to use them.
+* Used W3's page on <a href = "https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA8.html">Using aria-label for link purpose</a> to learn how to add aria-labels to the footer social media links.
+* Learnt from Steve Griffith's YouTube video <a href = "https://www.youtube.com/watch?v=OmoCfODeBTA">Stop Using Buttons as Links</a> to avoid using buttons as links to make the page make more sematical sense and improve accessability for those using screen readers.
+* Used W3' webpage on <a href = "https://www.w3.org/WAI/PF/HTML/wiki/RoleAttribute">RoleAttribute</a> to learn about the role attribute and some of the values it can have for elements which don't have specific semantic value.
+* Used Digital A11Y's webpage <a href = "https://www.digitala11y.com/definition-role/">WAI-ARIA: Role=Definition</a> to learn how the role = "definition" attribute can be used with the aria-labelledby attribute for definitions.

 Page Styling:
 * Finding that the Google Font Fira Sans paired well with Montserrat from <a href = "https://www.figma.com/google-fonts/montserrat-font-pairings/">Montserrat Font Pairing</a>